Building a World-class Engineering Campus

 Set to open in the early 2020s, the new campus will enable engineering and IT students and academics to connect and collaborate with leading local and international organisations, across the transport, energy, manufacturing, water, food, mining, defence and infrastructure sectors.
-With increased partnerships between education and industry we will be able to reverse the brain drain by keeping our brightest minds right here in Victoria and attracting the best talent from around the world.
+With increased partnerships between education and industry the University seeks to reverse the brain drain by keeping the brightest minds in Victoria and attracting the best talent from around the world.

 Synergy and innovation

 Innovation benefits when nodes of activity are connected.
-Design of the new campus has considered how corridor spaces, meetings rooms, workshops, cafes, and public informal spaces will all serve to connect people.
+The design of the new campus has considered how corridor spaces, meetings rooms, workshops, cafes, and public informal spaces will all serve to connect people.
 A diversity of spaces will facilitate short term activities, rapid prototyping by startups and long term collaboration.